Add To Favorites

 How did jack-o'-lanterns become Halloween symbols?
 Use Crayola® Erasable Colored Pencils to "carve out" a contemporary version of these traditional orange delights.

-If possible, begin your pumpkin project in the spring, when fields of pumpkins are being planted.
+If possible, begin this pumpkin project in the spring, when fields of pumpkins are being planted.
 Every week or two, visit the fields to see how the vines, blossoms, and then pumpkins are growing.
-Make sketches of the changes (size, color, shape) you see with Crayola® Erasable Colored Pencils.
+Ask students to make sketches of the changes (size, color, shape) seen with Crayola® Erasable Colored Pencils.
+After graduation to a new grade level, sketches are left for new students in the fall.
+This group will complete the cycle of pumpkin sketches.

-On paper, use your erasable colored pencils to draw a field full of large pumpkins.
+On paper, ask students to use erasable colored pencils to draw a field full of large pumpkins.
 Color in the colorful pumpkins.

 Erase jack-o'-lantern faces or other designs inside your pumpkins.
 Use your imagination to make each one unique.